-The College is currently working with the District office to complete the Payment Card Industry (PCI) compliance project.
-This project will help keep credit card information safe during transactions.
+The College is continuing to work with the District IT department to maintain compliance with the Payment Card Industry (PCI) standards.
+This ongoing project will help keep credit card information safe during transactions.
 Many components of the project have already been installed and implemented.
-The remaining component to complete our PCI compliance is to replace the pay to print stations in the LLR and FH buildings.
-The project is expected to be completed by the start of the Fall of 2021 semester.
+The project is expected to be ongoing and will continue into the future.